What is the Residential State Supplement Program (RSS)?

 *Please note that these figures are estimates and final financial eligibility is determined by the local CDJFS office.

 Enrolled consumers may choose to live in Adult Care Facilities (including Adult Family and Group Homes) or Adult Foster Homes currently licensed by OhioMHAS.
-They may also choose to live in Residential Care Facilities or Assisted Living licensed by the Ohio Department of Health (ODH).
 Please follow the below links for listings of RSS-eligible living arrangements for new applicants and individuals currently enrolled in the program.

 *Please note the listed community residences may choose not to accept residents who receive RSS benefits.
 Please confirm with the home operator prior to selecting a living arrangement.

 Individuals may submit RSS applications, but frequently legal guardians, discharge planners, and case managers submit applications on behalf of interested consumers.
 Please complete the following forms and submit all requested documents via fax to 1-614-485-9747:

 Once a complete RSS application is submitted, all forms are reviewed to determine whether the non-financial eligibility criteria are met.
 The Housing Resource Administrator typically reviews all completed applications and responds within 5 business days.
 Qualifying applications are then forwarded to the local CDJFS office for determination of financial eligibility, including the benefit amount.
 Once OhioMHAS and the local CDJFS determine that the eligibility criteria have been met, the individual is then enrolled in the RSS Program.

 If you are checking the status of an RSS application or have questions regarding the enrollment process, please contact the Bureau of Housing Resources and Recovery Supports via email or call 1-855-777-6364.